Amndeep7/DrexelCSDepartmentTuringscraftAnalysisTool/README.md

 ##Purpose:

-Create a tool to automate data analysis of Dr. Mongan's student data project
+Create a tool to automate data analysis, primarily to check if students meet a minimum grade, for the Drexel CS department as commissioned by Professor William M. Mongan.

 ##Dependencies: